Appendix 2 – The Poems

 I, it was, that twilit eve, the road ensouled,

-with ghosts for eyes, my linden thumb affixed,
+with ghosts for eyes, my linden thumb affixed

 the compass guide, it soon to point the next right sign,

-the surest path past portent’s pending pall,
+the surest path past portent’s pending pall.

-attending to an undone soul, who wept,
+These seven years I passed, attending to an undone soul,

-and raged, and lost her mind in spades.
+who wept, and raged, and lost her mind in spades.

-Her frantic torments, digging in, no bell to spare
+Her frantic torments, digging in, no bell

-the burying, a sparking tinderbox, her sorrow’s splinters
+to spare the burying, a sparking tinderbox,

+my sparer thumb.
 My tourniquet of tears withheld.

 Her grief left raw and unrepaired.
 Indeed,